 Are Humpback Whales Facing Threats of Extinction?

 According to the IUCN’s Red List of Threatened Species, Humpback whales are currently listed under the ‘least concern’ category.
-However, it wasnt that long ago (as recently as 1988), that they were in fact, endangered.
+However, it wasn’t that long ago (as recently as 1988), that they were in fact, endangered.

 Promisingly, as of 2018, there are now about 84,000 individuals thriving in oceans around the world.
-Yet the job is far from done, to conserve these majestic giants, governments the world over are making great efforts in the form of protected areas for whales, harvest management plans, international legislation to educate the general public about the importance of whales, and extensive studies on their behaviors and physiology.
+Yet the job is far from done, to conserve these majestic giants, governments the world over are making great efforts in the form of protected areas for whales, harvest management plans, international legislation to educate the general public about the importance of whales, and extensive studies on their behaviours and physiology.